yongzx/GSoC-2019-FrameNet/Documentation - Frame Assignment using Multilingual FN.md

 LC_ALL=
 ```

-The solution is to fix the Python 3 POSIX locale database and functionality, which is running the following lines when building the Singularity container.
+The solution is to fix the Python 3 POSIX locale database and functionality, which is by running the following lines when building the Singularity container.

 ```bash
 apt-get install -y locales